DM-GY-6063-2023F-D/HW04/README.md

 # HW04

-## A: Clock Based on Kandinski paintings
+## A: Clock based on Kandinsky paintings

 |  |  |
 --- | ---